 French prosecutors want ex-athletics boss Diack to stand trial: sources

-French prosecutors have recommended that the former head of athletics' governing body IAAF, Lamine Diack, and his son stand trial for allegedly delaying doping sanctions against Russia in return for payment, sources told AFP Monday.
+French prosecutors have recommended that the former head of athletics' governing body IAAF, Lamine Diack, and his son stand trial for allegedly obstructing sanctions against Russia for doping in return for payments, sources told AFP Monday.

 The prosecutors want five other people, including Diack's son Papa Massata Diack, a former marketing consultant to the IAAF, to stand trial.

-Lamine Diack, from Senegal, has been questioned by prosecutors in France on several occasions.
-But his son, who like his father lives in Senegal, has refused to cooperate.
+His 85-year-old father has been questioned by prosecutors in France on several occasions.
+But Papa Massata Diack, who like his father lives in Senegal, has refused to cooperate.

 Investigating magistrate Renaud Van Ruymbeke must now decide whether the case should go to trial.